-The Spain international has been a maligned figure since joining the Blues and was not even part of Mourinho's squad to face Leicester City on Saturday, where Diego Costa bagged his second Premier League goal and Didier Drogba made a short cameo in the 2-0 win.
+The Spain international has been heavily criticised since joining the Blues and was not even part of Mourinho's squad to face Leicester City on Saturday, where Diego Costa bagged his second Premier League goal and Didier Drogba made a short cameo in the 2-0 win.

-Mourinho was then asked what Torres would need to do to in order to earn a place in the first team, to which he replied: "He has to score more goals than the first [striker]."
+Mourinho was then asked what the former Liverpool man would need to do to in order to earn a place in the first team.
+"He has to score more goals than the first [striker]," he responded.

-Torres watched on as compatriot Costa, who also usurped him in the Spanish national team, struck his second goal in English football's top-flight, a tally it took Torres 17 games to reach.
+The out-of-favour striker watched on as compatriot Costa, who also usurped him in the Spain national team, netted his second goal in English football's top flight, a tally which it took Torres 17 games to reach.

-Despite his struggles, the former Liverpool forward had been linked with a return to Atletico Madrid and, more recently, as a potential replacement for Anfield-bound Mario Balotelli.
+Despite his struggles, the centre forward had been linked with a return to Atletico Madrid and, more recently, as a potential replacement for Anfield-bound Mario Balotelli.

-Mourinho, though, only has three strikers at his disposal after purging his squad of the forwards he criticized last season, with Romelu Lukaku joining Everton, Demba Ba leaving for Besiktas and Samuel Eto'o departing on a free transfer.
+Mourinho, though, only has three strikers at his disposal after purging his squad of the forwards whom he criticised last season, with Romelu Lukaku joining Everton for £28 million, Demba Ba leaving for Besiktas and Samuel Eto'o departing on a free transfer.